The Howey Test and Cryptocurrency: Which Coins May Apply?

-The Howey test was created by the United State Supreme Court as a quick and easy way to determine whether a transaction could be termed as an investment contract.
-Since the court case in 1946, it has been used to make that determination.
+The Howey test was created by the United State Supreme Court as a quick and easy way to determine whether a transaction could be termed as an "investment contract".
+Since this court case in 1946, it has been used on numerous occasions to make that determination.

-The Test itself involves a series of four questions that need to be asked about the transaction in question.
+The test itself involves a series of four questions that need to be asked about the particular transaction.
 If the asset meets these criteria then it can be considered an investment contract.